PNNL-Comp-Mass-Spec/MzidMerger/readme.md

 ### Optional parameters:
 `-filter:abc*.mzid`
-* Filename filter; filenames that match this string will be merged. *.mzid and *.mzid.gz are added if an extension is not present.
+* Filename filter; filenames that match this string will be merged. *.mzid and *.mzid.gz are appended if neither ends the filter string.
 Use '*' for wildcard matches.
 (Default: All files ending in .mzid or .mzid.gz).

 `-out`
 * Filepath/filename of output file; if no path, input directory is used; by default will determine and use the common portion of the input file names.